2019 AFRICA AWARDS WINNER RECAP: BEST INNOVATION IN CORPORATE SOCIAL DEVELOPMENT

 “However, at Syrah Resources, Health, Safety & Environmental Excellence and Host Community & Institutional Strengthening are the strategic pillars.”

 Want to hear more about Australian companies forging positive socio-economic change in communities across the continent?
-Register for ADU or the AAMEG Africa Awards Event through one of the following.
+Register for ADU or the AAMEG Africa Awards Event.